Grennith/Map-A-Droid/README.md

 *Depending on your OS, you may need to install the following:*
 #### Ubuntu/Debian
+Ubuntu/Debian, run `apt install tesseract-ocr python-opencv`

+If you do not get OpenCV 3.0 or above:
 Run the shell from [here](https://github.com/milq/milq/blob/master/scripts/bash/install-opencv.sh)

 > If face issues with the shell sceript ensure that Open JDK has installed correctly and try and running lines 57-70 individually and on line 67 run just `cmake` without the paramters.